- 2022 Chef of the Year - Michael Wignall

 High on the venue’s list of priorities, as well as delivering top nosh, is providing you, the diner, with the best service in the industry.

-The pub was one of two pubs to be awarded a Michelin star in the guide’s 2020 list and also rocketed up the Top 50 Gastropubs 2020 list from 50th spot in 2019 to 11 last year, making it 2020’s Highest Climber.
+The pub also rocketed up the Top 50 Gastropubs 2020 list from 50th spot in 2019 to 11th, making it 2020’s Highest Climber.
+This year it has risen again, taking fourth place and eyeing the top spot.

 “A place where unsurpassed levels of service, outstanding food and the warmest of welcomes, meet North Yorkshire’s most beautiful landscape,” says its website.

-In just a short space of time, they have gathered a strong team around them, the combined skills and experience of whom “will take the Angel to a brighter future”, says the website.
+In just a short space of time, they have gathered a strong team around them, the combined skills and experience of whom will take the Angel to a brighter future.

 What’s to eat?
 Well, it all depends on your needs.
 The pub has a dedicated restaurant area – don’t worry, it remains a pub in spirit and image – where Wignall showcases his impressive skills.